teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 > The study utilized a **freshwater strain** of Ectocarpus and a **marine strain** for comparative analysis.
 The algae were cultured in media with varying salinities, prepared by diluting natural seawater or adding NaCl.
 The algae were acclimated to these conditions before extraction.
 >
 > The six samples used in this training were analyzed by GC-MS (low resolution instrument).
 A marine strain raised in sea water media (2 replicates) and freshwater strains raised in either 5% or 100% sea water media (2 replicates each).
-[Dataset available on Zenodo](https://zenodo.org/records/16538501)
+The training dataset is [available on Zenodo](https://zenodo.org/records/16538501)
 >
 {: .details}